Complete Guide to Raw Material Inventory Management

 Improved decision making

-In a nutshell, tracking your inventory is an absolute no-brainer if you want to create a manufacturing business that grows and makes money.
+Tracking your inventory is an absolute no-brainer if you want to create a manufacturing business that grows and makes money.

 How do I track my raw materials?

-In this section, we’ll briefly touch upon some ways manage your raw material inventory - we’ll be covering these techniques in more detail later in this guide.
+In this section, we’ll briefly touch upon some ways to manage your raw material inventory — we’ll be covering these techniques in more detail later in this guide.

 Essentially, tracking your raw materials inventory comes down to implementing the following 4 techniques:

-1. Keeping accurate real-time records of your raw materials inventory levels
+- Keeping accurate real-time records of your raw materials inventory levels

-3. Setting reorder points for all of your raw materials, along with an actionable process when you hit these points
+- Setting reorder points for all of your raw materials, along with an actionable process when you hit these points

-4. Analysing and responding to any inventory shrinkage encountered
+- Analysing and responding to any inventory shrinkage encountered

 What is a Raw Material?